Sitefinity/Sitefinity-CLI/README.md

   * `publish` - Publish the migrated resource.
 * `--siteid`<br>
   The site id.
 You use the `--siteid` parameter to specify the site id when you work with a non-default site.
+* `--framework`<br>
+  Specifies the target renderer framework.
+Valid only for templates and forms.
+If none is specified, the default ASP.NET Core renderer will be used.

 **NOTE**: You can set the parameters manually in the appsettings.json file.
 You need to manually create the appsettings.json file next to the _sf.exe_ binary.<br>
 You can mix both appsettings.json parameters and direct command-line parameters, with the latter having precedence.